Barbara Haney Irvine

 Barbara Haney Irvine (born 1944) is an American advocate for the preservation of women's historic sites.
-Irvine is the founding president of the Alice Paul Institute, named after American suffragist leader Alice Paul, and is the executive director of the New Jersey Historic Trust.
+Irvine is the founding president of the Alice Paul Institute, named after American suffragist leader Alice Paul, and was the executive director of the New Jersey Historic Trust.
 In 2007 she was an honoree for Women's History Month by the National Women's History Project.